aws-samples/amazon-transcribe-post-call-analytics/docs/generative_ai.md

 ## Generative AI Insights

-When enabled, PCA can run one or more FM inferences against Bedrock or Anthropic APIs.
+When enabled, PCA can run one or more FM inferences against Amazon Bedrock or Anthropic APIs.
 The prompt used to generate the insights is configured in a [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 The name of the parameter is `LLMPromptSummaryTemplate`.

 ### Single FM Inference

 The default value for the prompt parameter provides one single prompt:

 ```
-Human: Answer all the questions below as a json object with key value pairs, the key is provided, and answer as the value, based on the transcript.
+Human: Answer all the questions below as a json object with key value pairs, based on the transcript.
+Use the text before the colon as the key.
 Only return json.
+Use gender neutral pronouns.
+Skip the preamble; go straight into the json.
 <br><questions>
 <br>Summary: Summarize the call.
 <br>Topic: Topic of the call.
 Choose from one of these or make one up (iphone issue, billing issue, cancellation)